rybread1/lego-minifigure-classification/README.md

 # lego-minifigure-classification
-CNN to classify images of lego minifigures.
+CNN to classify images of Lego mini-figures.